Out-Law Guide 5 min. read

 The current mass actions landscape

 Mass actions may be used to prevent, cease or prosecute infringements, including to consumer rights.
-As such, they may either be an instrument for injunctive measures or an adequate tool to claim compensation for the damages caused.
+As such, they may either be an instrument for injunctive measures or as a tool to claim compensation.
 The Class Action Act establishes an ‘opt out’ system.
-Following the service of the claim, made by public announcements, the potentially affected individuals who do not wish to be represented in that mass action must step down and actively exclude themselves from the proceedings; silence equals acceptance and the court decisions will apply to them.
+Following the service of the claim, potentially affected individuals who do not wish to be represented in that mass action must actively exclude themselves from the proceedings; silence equals acceptance and court decisions will apply to them.

 In addition to the Class Action Act, Law 24/96, of 31 July (the ‘Consumer Defence Act’) also provides for the rights of consumers to seek both redress measures and injunctive measures, clarifying that such measures may be pursued either by the harmed individuals or by means of mass actions.

 In 2018, Law 23/2018, of 5 June, implementing Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014, (the ‘Private Damages Act’) was adopted.
 The Private Damages Act sets specific rules applicable to compensation for damages caused by infringements of competition law.
-The Act set out a number of specifics in relation to class actions brought in this context.
+The Act set out several specific features in relation to class actions brought in this context.
 Consumer protection associations and foundations, and associations of companies whose members are harmed by the infringement of competition law in question, have the right to bring mass actions.
-As such, consumer protection in this field is strengthened.
 The Private Damages Act also clarifies that sums that are not claimed by the injured parties within a reasonable period fixed by the court are allocated to the payment of costs, charges, fees and other expenses incurred by the plaintiff in pursuing the class action, which encourages the bringing of this type of action.

 In recent years the number of mass actions has increased significantly in Portugal, boosted by the adoption of the Private Damages Act and by the opt out system which exists in Portugal.
-Consumer association Ius Omnibus was established in 2020 and has filed a significant number of mass actions in Portugal, not only for damages caused by competition infringements but also for other infringements affecting consumers.
-Those actions have been typically funded by litigation funding partners, whose legitimacy has so far not been questioned by courts.
+Consumer associations such as Ius Omnibus and Citizens' Voice have filed significant numbers of mass actions in Portugal, not only for damages caused by competition infringements but also for other infringements affecting consumers.
+Those actions have often been funded by litigation funding partners, whose legitimacy has so far not been questioned by courts.

 The impact of the RAD